emberjs/data/guides/manual/2-requests.md

 });
 ```

+### What does remote mean?

+Most commonly remote data refers to data that is stored on your server and accessed and updated via your backend API.

+But it doesn't have to be!
+Remote really boils down to [persistence](https://en.wikipedia.org/wiki/Persistence_(computer_science)) - the ability for data to be reliably stored someplace so that it can be found again at a later time.

+Common examples of persistent or remote data sources that aren't accessed via connecting to a server are the [File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system), browser managed storage mediums such as [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) and [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), or [WebAssembly](https://webassembly.org/) builds of [sqlite3](https://sqlite.org/wasm/doc/trunk/index.md).

+### Request Options

 *Warp***Drive** uses the native [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) interfaces for [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) and [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) as the foundation upon which requests are made.
-This ensures that if the platform supports it, WarpDrive exposes it.
-Platform APIs are never hidden away.
+This ensures that if the platform supports it, WarpDrive exposes it: platform APIs are never hidden away.

 ```ts
 const { content } = await store.request({